What meets the APS criteria of a vulnerable adult?

 Carol is a 35 year old female who is in general good health.
 However, two weeks ago she got into a car accident and broke her left leg.
 Although it has become a challenge for her to complete daily tasks, she is expected to make a full recovery.
 Is Carol a vulnerable adult?

-Mrs. Roy is a 65 year old female who is having problems with her living condition.
-She is clear and oriented and still drives her car.
-She attends to grocery shopping and pays her own bills.
-She gets and administers her own medication.
-However, her house is in what neighbors described as “deplorable condition.”
-Mrs. Roy reports that she knows that her home needs some fixing up; but, she do not have the money to fix it up at the current time and she has a pathway through her home in case she need to exit quickly.
-Is Mrs. Roy a vulnerable adult?
+Roy is a 65 year old man who is having problems with his living conditions.
+He is clear and oriented and still drives his car.
+He does his own grocery shopping and pays his own bills.
+He gets and administers his own medication.
+However, his house is in what neighbors described as “deplorable condition”.
+Roy reports that he knows that his home needs some fixing up, but he does not have the money to fix it up at the current time and he has a pathway through the home in case he needs to exit quickly.
+Is Roy a vulnerable adult?

-Answer: No. The state of South Carolina in the court of Appeals ruled that “Poverty or the lack of adequate resources may have a deleterious effect on an individual’s ability to adequately provide for her care and protection; however, poverty alone is not sufficient to satisfy the definition of a vulnerable adult under the Act.
-Rather, there must be evidence of other factors that cause the deleterious effect.""
+Answer: Not based only on these facts.
+The South Carolina Court of Appeals has ruled that, “Poverty or the lack of adequate resources may have a deleterious effect on an individual’s ability to adequately provide for her care and protection; however, poverty alone is not sufficient to satisfy the definition of a vulnerable adult under the Act.
+Rather, there must be evidence of other factors that cause the deleterious effect."

 What Meets the Criteria to Accept a Report or Referral for Investigation?

 For a report or referral to meet the criteria to be accepted for investigation, there must be an allegation that meets the legal definition of a vulnerable adult.
 There also, must be reason to believe abuse, neglect, self-neglect, or exploitation of the vulnerable adult has occurred or is likely to occur in a community setting.
-If you know of someone that meets this criteria please call 1-888-Care4Us to make a report.
+If you know of someone that meets this criteria please call your County DSS Office to make a report.

 What is Abuse and Neglect?